Vandeilsonln/maven-nexus-packagecloud/README.md

 ...

 ```
-By doing this, when you run `mvn clean deploy -s ./settings.xml`, the project will get the server info from your default profile.
+By doing this, when you run `mvn clean deploy -s ./settings.xml`, the project will get the server info from your default active profile.
 <br>**So, you only have to write the profile when you desire to deploy into a different server!**

 ---

 # 4 - Using your lib in other projects

 First of all, go to your local maven repository (under the `.m2` folder) and delete your lib (just for academics purposes).